-ChangeWave Research, a market research firm, has found that even higher-income shoppers are choosing discount retailers instead of big-box electronics stores when shopping for their home electronics gear.
+Rockville, Md. — ChangeWave Research, a market research firm that tracks changes in industries and companies through surveys of business executives and professionals, has found that even presumably higher-income shoppers are choosing discount retailers instead of big-box electronics stores when shopping for their home electronics gear.

-The company surveyed 3,881 of its ChangeWave Alliance members — a network of business, technology and medical professionals — from June 6-12 on their "electronic gadgets and home entertainment shopping."
+The company surveyed 3,881 of its 10,000 ChangeWave Alliance members, a network of business, technology and medical professionals, between June 6-12, on their “electronic gadgets and home entertainment shopping.”

 In terms of customer preference, discount retailers Costco and Wal-Mart each gained 2 percentage points since the group’s last survey in March 2007.
 Target also saw an increase, gaining 3 points to bring it up to 8 percent.